 While you don’t need to deep clean makeup brushes every day, it’s a good idea to spot clean your brushes by shaking or wiping off any extra product after each use.
 Doing this will keep your brushes fresh between washes, and will mean that your weekly deep clean will be as quick as possible!

-To do this, grab our Keep Em’ Klean Brush Cleaner and spray your bristles 2 to 3 times.
+To do this, grab a brush cleaner and spray your bristles 2 to 3 times.
 Then, swirl the brush in a clockwise direction onto a clean paper towel, applying light to medium pressure.
 Repeat this process until all residue is removed, and you’re done - no need to rinse!

 4. Don't dry your Brushes upright